Last Updated on April 2, 2021 by Helga Dosa

 Cavolo nero and ribollita: at the heart of Tuscany’s cucina povera

 You see, to us Italian, kale is not only cavolo nero, but also cavolo toscano, and you know why?
 Well, because of how popular it is in the region’s traditional cuisine.

-King of cavolo nero dishes in Tuscany is, without a doubt, the iconic ribollita, a thick soup made with stale bread, kale and beans typical of of the whole region, but especially of the areas around Pisa, Florence and Arezzo.
-Just like polenta, another Winter-time Italian classic, ribollita brings to mind cold evenings and family, a hot fires and tumblers or red wine.
+King of cavolo nero dishes in Tuscany is, without a doubt, the iconic ribollita, a thick soup made with stale bread, kale, and beans typical of the whole region, but especially of the areas around Pisa, Florence, and Arezzo.
+Just like polenta, another Winter-time Italian classic, ribollita brings to mind cold evenings and family, hot fires and tumblers or red wine.

 With time, beans were added to the kale and the bread, to make the recipe even more rich and stomach filling.

-Many are the recipes where kale is protagonist: as you would expect in Italy, we like kale with pasta, especially when mixed with some storing cheese and pumpkin, but also on bruschette with cannellini beans.
+Many are the recipes where kale is the protagonist: as you would expect in Italy, we like kale with pasta, especially when mixed with some storing cheese and pumpkin, but also on bruschetta with cannellini beans.

 Even if cavolo nero is a quintessentially Winter produce, nothing says you can’t enjoy it in cold dishes, too.
 As our hipster friends like to tell us, salads with kale are delicious, but Italy’s country people have known that for centuries.
 Sliced very thin, kale adds texture and richness to salads made with other types of cabbage and walnuts, for instance.